Generally, these days most mortgages tend to be ones that are portable, the process is relatively straightforward but varies from lender to lender.

 Portable means that it is often possible to transfer a mortgage from one home to another if you’re moving home in Leicester, without a penalty.
 Ideal if you are in the middle of a fixed rate and decide you want to move.

 Not all mortgages are however portable though.
 So you should check with your lender or broker before putting your house on the market to clarify.
 If you have an older mortgage or if it is with a specialist lender in Leicester there is a chance it might not be portable.

 Some customers decide not to affect the porting option even when it is available to them.
 Undoubtedly there are several potential reasons for this.
-Possibly the new Lender will not lend them the extra money they need to fulfill the move.
+Possibly the new lender will not lend them the extra money they need to fulfil the move.

 When you port a mortgage there is a restriction in that it is only possible to port the amount currently owed.
 Any additional borrowing needs to be from the new mortgage products currently available from the lender’s range and might not necessarily be competitive.